 6. Children's statements

-7. Joshua's new cell phone
+7. Josh's new cell phone

-8. Steven Powell's obsession
+8. Steve Powell's obsession

-Aside from his inappropriate behavior, Steven became involved in the case when he backed up his son's theory that Susan had run off with 30-year-old Steve Koecher, a Utah man who was last seen on December 13, 2009.
-Joshua and his father hypothesized that because they were around the same age, practiced the same religion and were in the same city during the week leading up to their disappearances, they could have run off to Brazil and started a new life together.
+Aside from his inappropriate behavior, Steve became involved in the case when he backed up his son's theory that Susan had run off with 30-year-old Steve Koecher, a Utah man who was last seen on December 13, 2009.
+Josh and his father hypothesized that because they were around the same age, practiced the same religion and were in the same city during the week leading up to their disappearances, they could have run off to Brazil and started a new life together.
 Members of both families have denied these allegations.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.